Asma With Badge In Fumehood Resized

 What will the researchers do?

-Current treatments like chemotherapy, radiotherapy and hormone therapy can help manage prostate cancer, but they often leave behind some cancer cells that survive and continue growing.
+Current treatments like chemotherapy, radiotherapy and hormone therapy can help manage prostate cancer, but they can leave behind some cancer cells that survive in a 'sleeping' state - not dead, but not growing either.

 These ‘sleeper cells’ can pull in white blood cells – which would normally help to fight off cancer – to feed the cancer’s continued growth, block the immune system from killing the tumour, and even help the disease become resistant to treatment.